Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 COMPS (Colorado Overtime & Minimum Pay Standards) Act

-Summary of state requirements: Colorado employers who publish or distribute any handbook, manual, or written or posted policies to their employees shall include a copy of the COMPS Order, or a COMPS Order poster published by the Division, with the handbook, manual, or policies.
+Summary of state requirements: Employers publishing or distributing to employees any handbook, manual, or written or posted policies shall include a copy of the COMPS Order, or a COMPS Order poster published by the Division, with any such handbook, manual, or policies and have an employee sign an acknowledgment of being provided the COMPS Order or the COMPS Order poster.

 Related information: